picimako/drupal-paragraph-context/README.md

 The last two configurations are both applied to the same image component in this case.

-However if the table would defined as:
+However, if the table would be defined as:

 ```gherkin
 | > CONTAINER | bg:#fff             |